andrewtavis/wikirepo/README.md

 - **time_lvl**: `yearly`, `monthly`, `weekly`, or `daily` as strings
     - If not provided, then the most recent data will be retrieved with annotation for when it's from
 - **timespan**: start and end `datetime.date` objects to be subsetted based on `time_lvl`
-- **Further arguments**: the names of modules in [wikirepo/data](https://github.com/andrewtavis/wikirepo/tree/main/wikirepo/data)'s directories
+- **Further arguments**: the names of modules in [wikirepo/data](https://github.com/andrewtavis/wikirepo/tree/main/wikirepo/data) directories
-    - These are passed to the arguments corresponding to their directories
+    - These are passed to arguments corresponding to their directories
     - Data will be queried for these properties for the given `locations`, `depth`, `time_lvl` and `timespan`, with results being merged as dataframe columns

 Queries are also able to access information in Wikidata sub-pages for locations.
 For example: if inflation rate is not found on the location's main page, then wikirepo checks the location's economic topic page as [inflation_rate.py](https://github.com/andrewtavis/wikirepo/blob/main/wikirepo/data/economic/inflation_rate.py) is found in [wikirepo/data/economic](https://github.com/andrewtavis/wikirepo/tree/main/wikirepo/data/economic) (see [Germany](https://www.wikidata.org/wiki/Q183) and [economy of Germany](https://www.wikidata.org/wiki/Q8046)).